pthu/sahd/source/words/light.md

 <a href="#lxxprov">section 4.a</a>).
 Michael Fox suggests that this reading would be in line with LXX, resulting in the following text:
-<span dir="rtl">מַרְאֵה־עֵ֭ינַיִם יְשַׂמַּֽח־לֵ֑ב</span>,
- ‘[t]he sight of the eyes makes the heart glad’.
+<span dir="rtl">מַרְאֵה־עֵ֭ינַיִם יְשַׂמַּֽח־לֵ֑ב</span>, ‘the sight of the eyes makes the heart glad’.
 He argues that the words ‘the sight of the eyes’  would refer to something that is visible and desirable to the viewer.[^6]
 MT ’s  <span dir="rtl">מְאוֹר־עֵינַיִם יְשַׂמַּח־לֵב</span>, ‘light of the eyes gladdens the heart’, would mean something like ‘<i>joy</i> or <i>vitality</i> makes the heart glad’ (comparable to the idiom with <span dir="rtl">אוֹר</span> in 1 Sam 14:27, 29; Ps 13:4; Prov 29:13).
-According to Fox this would be awkward and tautologous.[^7] In his view <span dir="rtl">מְאוֹר־עֵינַיִם</span>, ‘light of the eyes’ cannot refer to one’s own eyes, ‘because that would be the <i>effect</i> of the glad heart, not … its cause.’[^8]
+According to Fox (2009:604) this would be awkward and tautologous.
+In his view <span dir="rtl">מְאוֹר־עֵינַיִם</span>, ‘light of the eyes’ cannot refer to one’s own eyes, ‘because that would be the <i>effect</i> of the glad heart, not … its cause’ (Fox 2009:604).
-The solution offered by <i>e.g.</i> Delitzsch[^9]
-that it does not refer to one’s own eyes, but to the bright eyes of another person, thus their smiles and favour, is rejected by Fox since ‘the light of the eyes’ is not used in this way.[^10]
+The solution offered by <i>e.g.</i> Delitzsch (1873:257-58; see also Plöger 1984:184-85) that it does not refer to one’s own eyes, but to the bright eyes of another person, thus their smiles and favour, is rejected by Fox since ‘the light of the eyes’ is not used in this way (Fox 2009:604).
 Although the other Versions appear to presuppose  <span dir="rtl">מָאוֹר</span> (cf. below, <a href="#AV">section 4</a>), a different reading in the pre-MT version of the text is possible.
 However, a reading- or writing-error of <span dir="rtl">מראה</span> &gt; <span dir="rtl">מאור</span> is unlikely.
-Fox suggests metathesis of <span dir="rtl">רא</span> &gt; <span dir="rtl">אר</span>, as well as a change (or misconstrual) of orthography, and the association of two words in the same semantic field.[^11] Three errors in order to misconstrue one word would require a rather clumsy scribe.
+Fox (2015:243; cf. p. xv) suggests metathesis of <span dir="rtl">רא</span> &gt; <span dir="rtl">אר</span>, as well as a change (or misconstrual) of orthography, and the association of two words in the same semantic field.
+Three errors in order to misconstrue one word would require a rather clumsy scribe.
 In his commentary Fox did not take into consideration the complete reading of LXX, which not only read one word θεωρέω, ‘to look at, to behold, to see’, as the rendering of the Hebrew word, but apparently offered an interpretation of the Hebrew original by rendering θεωρῶν ὀφθαλμὸς καλὰ, ‘the eye that observes good things’ (<i>NETS</i>).
-In his text edition of Proverbs Fox suggests that LXX added καλά, ‘good, beautiful’ for <i>logical clarity</i>, because not everything the eye sees is pleasing.
-This ‘adjustment’ would only make sense in response to <span dir="rtl">מראה</span>, ‘sight, appearance, vision’, instead of <span dir="rtl">מאור</span>, ‘light’, in the source  text.[^12]
+In his text edition of Proverbs Fox (2015:243) suggests that LXX added καλά, ‘good, beautiful’ for ’logical clarity’, because not everything the eye sees is pleasing.
+This ‘adjustment’ would only make sense in response to <span dir="rtl">מראה</span>, ‘sight, appearance, vision’, instead of <span dir="rtl">מאור</span>, ‘light’, in the source text.
-Indeed, as Fox states himself, not everything the eye sees, pleases the heart,[^13] and it is questionable whether such a saying would fit into the book of Proverbs.
+Indeed, as Fox states himself (2015:243), not everything the eye sees, pleases the heart, and it is questionable whether such a saying would fit into the book of Proverbs.
 Thus, in addition to the fact that we have to assume that MT was copied by a rather clumsy scribe, who makes three errors in one word, we also